8 Ways to Improve Your Overall Wellness

--By DLC Children’s Outreach Specialist Jessica Liria, M.S.
+-By David Lawrence Centers for Behavioral Health (DLC) Children’s Outreach Specialist Jessica Liria, M.S.

-- Physical Wellness focuses on our body—eating balanced meals, exercising regularly, and sticking to a healthy sleep routine.
+- Physical Wellness focuses on the body—eating balanced meals, exercising regularly, and establishing a healthy sleep routine.
 When physical wellness is impacted, other aspects of wellness are, too.
-Changes in our sleep and eating habits are often one of the first warning signs of a behavioral health concern.
-Think of your body as a machine that needs these basic components to function correctly.
-When sleep, nutrition, and movement are neglected, we cannot operate as we should.
+Changes in sleeping and eating habits can be one of the first warning signs of a behavioral health concern.
+The body needs the basic components of sleep, proper nutrition and movement to function correctly.

-- Emotional Wellness is connected to our ability to manage our feelings appropriately and to our ability to have healthy interpersonal relationships.
+- Emotional Wellness embodies the ability to manage emotions appropriately and the ability to have healthy interpersonal relationships.
 An emotionally well person can understand and balance their own emotions and empathize with the emotions of others.
 Establishing healthy coping skills is an important aspect of emotional wellness.

 - Social Wellness is characterized by having a sense of belonging and connection.
-Interacting with others is essential to humanity; however, the relationships we have with others need to be supportive and appropriate.
-Unhealthy relationships negatively impact our social and overall wellness.
-Our support system should leave us feeling understood, appreciated, and respected.
+Interacting with others is essential to humanity and establishing healthy relationships leads to a strong support system.
+Unhealthy relationships will negatively impact our social and overall wellness.

-- Occupational Wellness is the satisfaction one receives with their work.
+- Occupational Wellness is the satisfaction one receives with their own work.
 This can span from employment to volunteering to caregiving.
-It is that feeling of personal enrichment from the service you are providing.
-If at the end of the day you feel accomplished and comforted with the impact you had on the world, then your occupational wellness is thriving!
+It is that feeling of personal enrichment from providing a service.
+This dimension thrives on feeling accomplished and making a positive impact.

 - Financial Wellness is being content with current finances, but it is more than just having money in the bank.
-It is the ability to balance your wants with your needs and keeping an income-to-debt ratio that will not be too much to handle.
-Knowing your budget and setting personal savings goals will help keep you financially responsible and give you something to work towards.
+It is the ability to balance wants with needs and keeping an income-to-debt ratio that will not be too much to handle.
+Managing a budget maintains financial responsibility and setting savings goals promotes a future-oriented mindset.

 - Spiritual Wellness is having a sense of purpose and meaning in life.
-It includes faith or religious practices, but also represents our personal values and ethics.
-Understanding who we are on a deeper level—what we believe in and what our standards and morals are.
-It is an opportunity for self-reflection and experiencing the present moment.
+It includes faith or religious practices, but also represents personal values and ethics.
+This requires personal reflection into beliefs, standards and morals.

-- Environmental Wellness refers to awareness of the setting around us.
-We want to ensure our surroundings are safe and pleasant by limiting exposure to potential harm and negativity.
-This can be the physical space you are in, or the people you are surrounded by.
-Remove yourself from harmful situations and reduce your exposure to negativity.
+- Environmental Wellness refers to the setting around us.
+Ensure surroundings are safe and pleasant by limiting the potential of harm and negativity.
+The environment can be the physical space being occupied and/or the other individuals in the area.
+Seek settings that are enjoyable and promote positivity.